Construction commercial awareness interview questions & tips

 With the help of Ian Tyrls, national commercial manager at Atkins, we have put together a guide to help you tackle the commercial awareness aspects of construction interviews and assessment centres.
 In this article you’ll find:

 - why commercial awareness is important in construction

 - tips on how to answer the interview questions

-- a pointer on how to demonstrate commercial thinking during assessment centres
+- how to demonstrate commercial thinking during assessment centres

 - advice on asking your own commercial awareness questions.